Updated Jan 10, 2023

-The net metering program in Idaho is pretty good.
+The net metering program in Idaho measures up well to those in other states.
 The state does not mandate a certain amount of payment per kilowatt hour, and they don’t even require companies to offer net metering.

-However, Avista Utilities, Rocky Mountain Power, and others have strong net metering programs in Boise and throughout the rest of the state.
+However, Avista Utilities, Rocky Mountain Power, and others have strong net metering programs in Boise and the rest of the state.
 Idaho net metering is one of the incentives that is helping people become more interested in this solar energy process and its long-term savings.

 The Commercial Idaho solar incentives are strong and will allow for a few extra benefits and loan programs that the residential programs do not offer.
 If a solar panel system could help your company or business with its green initiatives, Idaho is an excellent place to be.

 The United States Department of Agriculture offers a REAP grant or Rural Energy for America program.
 This is in place to help you secure a loan for renewable energy resources.
 If you supply your contact information to the USDA, they will help ensure loan financing and grant funding for agricultural producers.
-The USDA REAP grand is a very straightforward process, but you must get connected with them from the start of your search.
+The USDA REAP grant is a very straightforward process, but you must get connected with them from the start of your search.